OmahaCategory:

 The ABN also gives directions for getting an official decision from Medicare about payment for home health services and supplies and for filing an appeal if Medicare won’t pay.

-There is no limit to the length of time that a person can receive home health care benefits.
-Once the initial qualifying criteria is met, Medicare will cover home health care as long as it is medically necessary.
+There is no limit to the length of time that a person can receive home health care services.
+Once the initial qualifying criteria are met, Medicare will cover home health care as long as it is medically necessary.
 However, care is limited.
-There are a maximum number of visits per week and number of hours per day of care.
+There are a maximum number of visits per week and a certain amount of hours per day of care.

 When a person first begins receiving home health care, the plan of care will allow for up to 60 days.
 At the end of this period, the physician must decide whether to recertify the patient for another 60 days.
 The patient must be recertified at least every 60 days if home health care is to continue.

-Medicare does not limit the number of times that a physician may recertify a patient for home health care benefits, provided all of the eligibility requirements continue.
+Medicare does not limit the number of times a physician may recertify a patient.
+Provided all eligibility requirements continue, he can recertify an unlimited number.

-How Long will Medicare Pay for Home Health Care?
+What Happens When Medicare Stops Paying for Home Health Care?

-For example, the agency issues an HHCCN when the doctor changes the plan of care from five days a week to three days a week.
-The beneficiary must be notified in writing of the change of service.
+For example, the doctor changes the care plan from five to three days a week.
+The agency issues an HHCCN.
+The beneficiary receives a notification in writing of the change.

 Notice of Medicare Noncoverage

-When all of a person’s Medicare covers services are ending, the home health agency must give the beneficiary a Notice of Medicare Noncoverage (NOMNC).
+When a person’s Medicare-covered services end, the home health agency must give the beneficiary a Notice of Medicare Noncoverage (NOMNC).
 This notice states when services will end as well as how to appeal the decision.
-The NOMNC also provides information on how to contact the Beneficiary and Family-Centered Care Quality Improvement Organization (BFCC-QIO) to request an expedited appeal.
+The NOMNC also provides information on contacting the Beneficiary and Family-Centered Care Quality Improvement Organization (BFCC-QIO) to request an expedited appeal.

 Medicare Advantage or Medicare Part C is another way to receive Medicare.
 “Original Medicare” is a combination of Medicare Part A and Part B. It is called “Original Medicare” because that was its first plan in the late 60’s.
 Medicare Part A was hospital insurance and Medicare Part B was added later.
 It included doctor visits and outpatient procedures.
 Some people call it traditional Medicare.
 It became “Original Medicare” when a new form of Medicare was created–Medicare Advantage, also called Medicare Part C. What is the advantage of Medicare Advantage over Original Medicare?